Ubuntu Server Tutorials

 Reinitialized existing Git repository in /srv/gitosis/repositories/gitosis-admin.git/

-Cloning the gitosis-admin and adding a new project
+and adding a new project

 We can now clone the gitosis-admin repository to our local box: